TiesBos/EquiTrends/README.md

                base_period = 4, vcov = "CL", cluster = cluster_ind)
 ```

-Note that the testing procedure can also handle unbalanced panels.
+Note that the testing procedure can also handle unbalanced panels:

 ``` r
 # Finally, one should note that the test procedure also works for unbalanced panels.